Canoe Cruisers helps paddlers get together for mutually arranged cooperative adventures to explore local rivers and streams.

-If you are new to the Potomac, you will find that many of our paddling access points are on the Maryland side of the river.
+Many of our paddling access points are on the Maryland side of the river.
 This is thanks the the C&O Canal National Park which runs for 184 miles along the Potomac from Georgetown in Washington, DC, to Cumberland, Maryland.
-The C&O Canal Association has a list of all the access points with descriptions, coordinates and Google map links.
+See the C&O Canal Association list of access points with descriptions, coordinates, and Google map links.

 Coordinate a CCA Trip